Bealby/grandpas-pocket-watch-shop/README.md

 Under the main header a toggle icon will be displayed that once click will create a dropdown menu of all categories and types of products.
-A search bar will continuely be present and accessible for the user due to the large number of products available in the Website.
+A search bar will continually be present and accessible for the user due to the large number of products available in the Website.
 The search function will search for the product name and in the product description.

 #### Desktop
 ![Nav-Desktop](/documentation/readme/nav-desktop.png/)

-For larger devices the the features displayed and their functionality will mainly remin the same except that the catefory headings will be displyed and the search bar positioned in the main header nestled nbetween the logo and icons.
+For larger devices the features displayed and their functionality will mainly remain the same except that the category headings will be displayed and the search bar positioned in the main header nestled inbetween the logo and icons.

 The main category headings will all be clickable and have